Child Abuse Case Successes

 Kelly has written and spoken extensively on the topic of child abuse in the Catholic Church, including newspaper editorials, professional publications and scholarly journals.
 For a sample of some of these presentations, click here.

 Bringing his considerable expertise on public policy and constitutional law to bear on the child abuse cases, in 2007 Kelly authored, along with Kristian Roggendorf and Peter Janci—two other lawyers working with him on child abuse cases at his firm O’Donnell Clark & Crew LLP—an article published by the University of Oregon Law Review, entitled “Religious Liberty Issues in the Priest Abuse Cases.”

 Kelly’s work against the Boy Scouts goes back to the mid-1990′s when he took the first of the current wave of cases against the Scouts (see discussion of Fearing and Lourim cases above).
 Since the successful resolution of the Lourim case after the Supreme Court win, Kelly has handled or is handling nearly a dozen other cases against Scouting organizations.

 In 2003 and 2004, Kelly, working with co-counsel, won a settlement from the Scouts in the context of an Explorer Scout who had been abused by a police officer in the City of The Dalles, Oregon.
-The case against the Boy Scouts was settled some months before trial, and OC &C associate Jonathan Clark won a strong verdict at trial against the City of The Dalles.
+The case against the Boy Scouts was settled some months before trial, and former OC &C associate Jonathan Clark won a strong verdict at trial against the City of The Dalles.
 That judgment is now on appeal before the Oregon Supreme Court, where significant issues of the statute of limitations in child abuse cases will be decided.